PooyehA/Deep-LASI/docs/source/documentation.rst

 Documentation
 ------------

-In this part, we try to give a brief introduction and overview of how to use the main functions of *Deep-LASI*.
+In this part, we give a brief introduction and overview of how to use the main functions of *Deep-LASI*.
 In most cases, it will be based on the example data provided with the publication and described in the :doc:`example`
 Using the steps described here you should be able to analyze your single molecule data.

 Opening TRacer